- Individual Diseases

 PAN is always ANCA negative, and the finding of ANCA in a patient suggests a different form of vasculitis (see ANCA associated vasculitis).

 Who are affected?

-High dose steroids and cyclophosphamide are often used to get the inflammation under control (remission induction).
-Once under control treatment is often continued for 12 months with low dose treatment and then can be stopped in some patients.
+For classical PAN, high dose steroids and cyclophosphamide are often used to get the inflammation under control.
+Once under control treatment is often continued for 12 months using steroids and other immunosuppressants such as azathioprine, and then can be stopped in some patients.
 Disease relapses do occur and in some cases longer duration of remission treatment may be needed.

 Drugs and Side effects